 Students identified as gifted and talented participate in a program that provides learning opportunities emphasizing one or more of the four core content areas.
 Teachers, counselors, parents, or other interested persons may nominate students for GT.
 Nomination packets are available in the school office.
 Data collected through both objective and subjective assessments shall be used to determine individual eligibility for the program.
 Written parental consent shall be obtained before any special testing is conducted.
 Parents shall be notified in writing upon selection of the student for the gifted program.
 Questions about the gifted program should be directed to the school counselor.

-Options and Requirements for Providing Assistance to Students Who Have Learning Difficulties or Who Need or May Need Special Education
+Aiding Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services